AlfieKunz/Chess-Game-AI/README.md

 ✅ Dynamic Aspiration Windows.
 ✅ Detailed search diagnostics: node counts, leaf-node counts, and position-collision tracking.
 ✅ Extensively tuned, tiered move-ordering system (with an advanced system for the base position), using techniques such as MVV-LVA, Killer Moves, Transposition-Table-aware ordering, trades vs. open captures, near-promotions, moves closing in on the enemy king, moves giving check, contested squares (especially by enemy pawns), and static exchange evaluation.
-✅ Sophisticated pre-computed-driven evaluation function, involving hashed material count lookup, hand-crafted (aggressive) PieceHeatMaps (that adapt to the game phase and adjust 'on the fly' as pieces are traded), pawn bitboards (for quick identification of passed, isolated, or doubled pawns), king endgame heuristic (encourages well-knonw mating patterns and hindering opposing king movement).
+✅ Sophisticated pre-computed-driven evaluation function, involving hashed material count lookup, hand-crafted (aggressive) PieceHeatMaps (that adapt to the game phase and adjust 'on the fly' as pieces are traded), pawn bitboards (for quick identification of passed, isolated, or doubled pawns), king endgame heuristic (encouraging well-known mating patterns and hindering opposing king movement).
 ✅ Realistic AI search time mode, that mimics human-like behaviours when playing online: adapts to the complexity of the position, number of forced moves, pre-moves and book-moves, the AI's previous search information (eg: a recently broken aspiration window), win sequences found, and the estimated strength of the opponent.